 There are so many stories to share.
 Take a look around our lodge.

-Completed in the spring of 2002, Taylor Hill Lodge stands looking much the same on the outside.
+Completed in the spring of 2002 (see photo), Taylor Hill Lodge stands looking much the same on the outside.
 The inside would be quite a surprise to Charlie Taylor, however.
-Where once pigs rooted in the straw, the guests now relax on leather sofas in front of a cozy fireplace“Homey and comfortable” is how guests describe the lodge with its earthy colors, mission-style furniture and original pitched ceiling visible from the spacious great room below.
+Where once pigs rooted in the straw, the guests now relax on leather sofas in front of a cozy fireplace.
+“Homey and comfortable” is how guests describe the lodge with its earthy colors, mission-style furniture and original pitched ceiling visible from the spacious great room below.

 The Manatt family farm sits upon native land of the Sioux, Iowa and Kaw (Kansa) tribes.
-To learn more about native lands of Iowa and the U.S. one resource is http://native-land.ca.
+To learn more about native lands of Iowa and the U.S., one useful resource is http://native-land.ca.

 Read: Taylor Hill Lodge: Celebrating 20 Years, Audubon County Advocate Journal, June 3 2022